ACM40960/project-YeLiu/README.md

 ### Method 2 : Start from scratch
 Let's get started with building the model from scratch!
 Follow these steps:

-Clone the repository using the command:
+1. Clone the repository using the command:
 ```
 https://github.com/ACM40960/project-22200226.git
 ```

-Download and extract the dataset from the Kaggle link:
+2. Download and extract the dataset from the Kaggle link:
 ```
 https://www.kaggle.com/datasets/ashishpatel26/facial-expression-recognitionferchallenge
 ```
+This dataset comprises CSV files associating emotion labels with the corresponding pixel values of the given image.
+It encompasses 7 emotions/classes, namely Angry (0), Disgust (1), Fear (2), Happy (3), Sad (4), Surprise (5), and Neutral (6).

-Download Haar Cascade classifier from this repository:
+3. Download Haar Cascade classifier from this repository:
 ```
 https://github.com/opencv/opencv/tree/master/data/haarcascades
 ```

-Run fer.ipynb and modify to your needs!
+4. Run fer_main.ipynb and modify to your needs!

 ## Analysis & Findings